How many ways are there to say hello in Italian?

-Family members often greet each other with a buongiorno first thing in the morning.
-(Some don’t, as they are too sleepy to even utter a sound, but they are a minority…)
+Family members often greet each other first thing in the morning with a buongiorno.
+(Some don’t, too sleepy to make a sound, but they are a minority…)

-Don’t use this after sunset as it can raise eyebrows.
+Don’t use this after sunset because it can raise eyebrows.
 You don’t want to go around saying buongiorno when it’s dark.

-- to order a coffee at a cafeteria
+- to order a coffee in a cafeteria

 - to greet your teacher

-- to approach somebody at a help desk
+- to contact somebody at a help desk

 - at the post office